christoph-dt/prometheus-demo/readme.md

           ports:
             - containerPort: 9113
 ```
+### Add Dynatrace Annotations

-as a last step the [dynatrace annotations](https://docs.dynatrace.com/docs/shortlink/monitor-prometheus-metrics#annotate-prometheus-exporter-pods) need to be added.
-For more details check out the [Dynatrace documentation](https://docs.dynatrace.com/docs/shortlink/monitor-prometheus-metrics)
+As a last step the [dynatrace annotations](https://docs.dynatrace.com/docs/shortlink/monitor-prometheus-metrics#annotate-prometheus-exporter-pods) need to be added.
+For more details check out the [Dynatrace Documentation](https://docs.dynatrace.com/docs/shortlink/monitor-prometheus-metrics)

+In this configuration the metrics are provided at http://localhost:9113/metrics and a filter to deny metrics that contain "build".

 ```yml
     annotations: